kevinfarias/udacity-challenge-angular-shop-cart/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.1.2.

+# First step:

+`cd` into the main directory and install all the node packages with command: `npm install`.
+After that, you will be able to run all the below commands:

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.